 Promise Academy I and II have a longer school day and year, helping us keep our kids safe and engaged, ensure their success in core subject areas, and give them an immersive, well-balanced education that includes exposure to the arts, daily physical activity, and field trips to museums, performances, sporting events and, of course, college campuses.
 In addition, our Promise curriculum includes grade-appropriate character education, helping students at every level build crucial non-cognitive skills such as resilience, perseverance, grit, and curiosity.
 We also provide on-site medical, dental, and psychological services, as well as a healthy, freshly made breakfast, lunch, and snack each day.
 Plus, the vast majority of our students participate in our after-school programs, where they receive extensive academic support and engage in a wide range of recreation and enrichment activities.

 Our Promise staff consists of a host of specialists committed to helping our youth succeed, including talented, trained teachers, teaching assistants, literacy and math coaches, special education coordinators, guidance counselors, social workers, tutors, and Student Advocates, who work with students one-on-one, oversee their individual academic cases, and provide a crucial bridge between parents, teachers, and other stakeholders.
 Engaging parents—a child’s “first teacher”—is key and our staff make every effort to keep our caregivers involved through regular meetings, group workshops, and a staunch open-door policy.

 Central Harlem is a community long plagued by failing schools.
 At Promise Academy, we do whatever it takes to get education right for every child, every time.
-In 2013, 98% of the Promise Academy I seniors were accepted to college and received nearly $1 million in scholarships.
+In 2016, 98% of our Promise Academy I seniors were accepted to college.